15931/ST446/Week05/class/README.md

 ## Homework

 Have a look at the section "2.
 Graph of user co-contributions" in the [notebook](ExploreStackexchangeData.ipynb).
-Try to fill in the gaps.
+Try to reproduce all the analyzes made in Section 1.

 ## References